 After washing, you might be tempted to put your clean, wet wild rags in the dryer.
 Saying it with me—DO NOT WRING OUT!
 DO NOT PUT IN THE DRYER!

-Trick—lay scarf flat on a cotton towel and fold towel over rag to cover.
+Trick—lay the scarf flat on a cotton towel and fold the towel over the rag to cover.
 Press out excess moisture and lay flat to dry.

 Your iron is your friend, especially if you have a silk setting!
-If not, keep on lowest heat setting.
-Keep your iron moving until all wrinkles release.
-Iron from the back of the scarf to preserve the design and make sure its completely dry.
+If not, keep on the lowest heat setting.
+Keep your iron moving until all wrinkles are released.
+Iron from the back of the scarf to preserve the design and make sure it is completely dry.

-We love to use the Fringe Scarves Custom Scarf Hanger (below), but you can also use clipped hangers or any storage solution that allows wild rags to hand freely to prevent wild rags.
+We love to use the Fringe Scarves Custom Scarf Hanger (below), but you can also use clipped hangers or any storage solution that allows wild rags to hang freely to prevent wrinkles or snags to the silk.